Heaven's Will (manga)

 Heaven's Will (ヘブンズウィル, Hebunzu Uiru) is a shōjo manga series written by Satoru Takamiya.
 The manga was serialized in Japan in the manga magazine ChuChu from January 2006 to April 2006.

 Heaven's Will is published in English by VIZ Media.

 Plot

-Mikuzu Sudou has a very special talent—she can see ghosts.
-And because of this predisposition she's become a magnet for all sorts of unwelcome monsters.
-Luckily for her she's just met Seto, a friendly cross dressing young exorcist.
-Mikuzu needs protection from all the creepy phantoms bugging her, and Seto needs to practice his exorcism skills.
-Consequently, the pair decides to team up and help each other.
-In return, Mikuzu promises to bake a cake every time a monster gets zapped!
+Mikuzu Sudou has the ability to see spirits known as "Oni".
+Due to her predisposition, she has become a magnet for all sorts of unwelcome monsters.
+After meeting Seto Ashiya, a young cross-dressing exorcist, he begins protecting Mikuzu from Oni to practice his exorcism skills.
+In return, Mikuzu promises to bake a cake every time Seto protects her.

 Characters

 These are the three main characters of Heaven's Will.